The Importance of G.I. Joe Accessories for Collectors

 Different figures sharing identical gear

 This creates variant collecting, where small color differences matter a lot.
+Collectors often seek out these variants to complete their collections.

 📦 5.
 Packaging & Storage